 Conclusion

-After in-depth research of some of the best clippers available online and some rigorous hands-on, side-by-side testing, we feel confident that this review can help guide you to the best dog clippers for grooming your furry friend.
+After some rigorous hands-on, side-by-side testing, we feel confident that this review can help guide you to the best dog clippers for grooming your furry friend.
 We paid close attention to cutting quality, accessories, noise levels, and price-to-performance ratio to help you make an informed purchase.
 Happy grooming to you and your best friend!